Skip to content

 Seen enables brands to create and deliver personalized video experiences at scale.
 With Seen, you can design a video around your data, personalize it at scale in the cloud, then distribute it where it works best.

-The Braze and Seen integration lets you send user data from Braze to Seen, dynamically generate personalized videos, and return video assets—such as a unique player URL and thumbnail—back into Braze for use in campaigns and Canvases.
+This integration sends user data from Braze to Seen, generates personalized videos, and returns assets—such as a unique player URL and thumbnail—to Braze for use in campaigns and Canvases.

 Use cases